marcamsler1/mt-exercise-02/README.md

 Additional information:

     We misunderstood the part of the exercise to create tables for each of the perplexities and instead created a "table" for each of the different dropout rates.
 The plots are still created correctly, but the process to create the plots is different from the instructions in the assignment.
+The first row of the log files (one for each dropout rate) contains the train perplexities for each epoch, while the second row contains the validation perplexities.
+Finally, the last row starts with "Test" and contains the test perplexity.